MEng Mechanical Engineering with an Industrial Year

 What is my status and are any costs involved?

-For students starting university in 2013 the annual fees to be charged for industrial year placements is 15% of the agreed full time fee for the year in which they are on the placement.
-For a full time fee of £9000 this works out at £1,350.
+For students paying new fees the annual fees to be charged for industrial year placements, within the UK, is 15% of the agreed full time fee for the year in which they are on the placement.

 You will remain a registered student of the university during your placement.
 Your NUS benefits are retained for discounted events and travel.
 Council tax concessions should normally apply.